dekuNukem/duckyPad/README.md

 ![Alt text](resources/pics/teaser.gif)

-When pressed, each key executes a user-created *`duckyScript`* to automate keyboard actions:
+When pressed, each key execute a *`duckyScript`* to automate keyboard actions.

 ![Alt text](resources/pics/header.gif)

-The scripts can be as simple as shortcuts like `Control + C`, or as sophisticated as launching applications, managing livestreams, or even [creating root backdoors](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---OSX-Root-Backdoor) or [grabbing passwords](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---download-mimikatz%2C-grab-passwords-and-email-them-via-gmail).
+It can be as simple as shortcuts like `Control + C`, or as complex as launching applications, managing livestreams, or even [creating root backdoors](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---OSX-Root-Backdoor) or [grabbing passwords](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payload---download-mimikatz%2C-grab-passwords-and-email-them-via-gmail).
 It's all up to you!

 ## Join Our Discord!